Voice Agent Pricing Strategy Guide: How Agencies Should Price Voice AI Services in 2026

 "Can you do $297 instead of $497?": "We can discuss a lighter package at that price point, but you'd lose [specific features].
 Most clients at your call volume find the standard package delivers better ROI because [specific benefit].
 What if we start with a 60-day pilot at $497 with a satisfaction guarantee?"

 "We want to try it free first": "We offer a demo where you can experience the AI handling real scenarios.
-Full deployment requires investment in configuration, but our 30-day satisfaction guarantee means you're protected if it doesn't deliver results."
+Full deployment starts immediately with our 28-day money-back guarantee, no questions asked, so you're fully protected if it doesn't deliver results."

 What Contract Terms Protect Agency Profitability?